 If you are serious about adopting turtles be sure to carefully research the turtle’s needs.
 The care for each different turtle or tortoise species varies greatly.
 Care books and guides are often dated and inaccurate – there have been tremendous advances made in reptile husbandry in the past few years.
 Even the most helpful store clerk can not possibly tell you everything you need to know about your turtle in a five-minute conversation!
 Check out the Tortoise Trust website for well-researched articles and information on turtle husbandry and conservation.

 Don’t shop… adopt!

-If you are ready for a life-long commitment and must buy a pet turtle, please consider adopting animals from others unable (or unwilling) to care for them.
+If you are ready for a life-long commitment and are considering a pet turtle, please look into adopting animals from others no longer able to care for them.
 Contact a re-homing organization such as Little RESQ.

 Contact a vet if your pet is sick

 Ontario Turtle Conservation Centre is licensed by the Ministry of Natural Resources and Forestry to provide care to the wild turtles of Ontario.
 While we have a hospital and veterinary staff, we are not licensed to care for pet animals of any kind (including turtles).
 As a result, please contact a private veterinary hospital if your pet turtle is sick.
 Visit the Canadian Reptile Veterinarian Listing, or the College of Veterinarians of Ontario online, to search in your area for pets who treat reptiles.

 While habitat loss and road mortalities remain the largest overall threat to Ontario’s turtles, it is thought that poaching for the pet trade has been devastating to some species, such as spotted turtles, wood turtles and Blanding’s turtles.
 Never take a turtle (or any wild animal for that matter) home with you; not only is this illegal in Ontario, but it is also very damaging to wild turtle populations.